Why Is Chapter 13 Bankruptcy Right for Me?

 Chicago Bankruptcy Clinic

 At Chicago Bankruptcy Clinic, our bankruptcy attorneys and paralegals work closely with clients to assess their financial situation and explore debt relief options, including filing for Chapter 7 and Chapter 13 bankruptcy.
-Our Team is proud to be affiliated with the following organizations:
+Our team is proud to be affiliated with the following organizations:

 • Illinois State Bar Association